defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 ---
-title: Adapting to different screen sizes
+title: Adapting graphics to different screen sizes
 brief: This manual explains how to adapt your game and graphics to different screen sizes.
 ---